E3SM-Project/gdess/README.md

 #### Dependencies

+The full list of dependencies is in the `requirements.txt` file.

+#### Additional acknowledgements

+- Although not a dependency, ideas were also drawn from [xclim: Climate indices computations](https://github.com/Ouranosinc/xclim).
 - `ccgcrv`: The curve fitting code in the ccgcrv directory has been mildly modified &mdash; modified for improved code integration, i.e. the computational logic has not been changed &mdash; from the code made freely available by the NOAA Global Monitoring Laboratory.